Information for term Summer Global Internship

 This eight-week program includes a full-time internship and an integrated academic seminar.

-Students participate in an academic seminar taught in an online learning environment alongside the eight-week, full-time internship.
-Participation in the integrated academic seminar is mandatory for all participants.
+Students participate in an academic seminar taught in an online learning environment alongside the eight-week, full-time internship and weekly co-curricular workshops, site visits, and lectures.
+Participation in the integrated academic seminar and co-curriculars is mandatory for all participants.

-Students participate in an online academic seminar taught alongside the full-time internship placement.
+Students are expected to dress and behave professionally throughout their internship project and are subject to the agreed-upon internship protocols arranged by CIEE and the host organizations.
 The weekly seminar is designed to prepare students for leadership in a globally interdependent and culturally diverse workforce.